xwmx/nb/README.md

 ```

 To update a setting in the prompt, enter the setting name or number,
-then enter the new value, and `notes` will add the stting to your
+then enter the new value, and `notes` will add the setting to your
 `~/.notesrc` configuration file.

 #### Example: Highlight Color